Troubleshooting Offline Site Servers

 What symptoms are you experiencing?

-There are several symptoms which can occur as a result of an unexpectedly offline Site Server - we’ll address the 3 main one’s in this article, which are:
+There are several symptoms which can occur as a result of an unexpectedly offline Site Server - we’ll address the 3 most common problems in this article, which are:

 - The Site Server web interface isn’t loading